 The second step is Shadowing.
 People who have already participated in a training session are qualified to shadow a workshop conducted by a fully accredited Facilitator.
 The Shadow acts as the Facilitator’s ‘teaching assistant’, and thereby learns the details of how to deliver the Writing Through program.
 As a result, the Facilitator and Shadow work and live very closely together during the workshop week.

+The lifeblood of Writing Through is its volunteers.
 You do not need to make a commitment to travel in order to become involved in the Writing Through family.
 We understand that not everyone is comfortable or interested in actually facilitating a workshop.
 But there are many other ways that a volunteer can help, no matter where they are, no matter where they live.
 We are a small, volunteer-led organization but our small size does not reflect the large amount of tasks required to deliver our programs.
 For example, we are always looking for assistance with:

 - Administration, report writing, financial oversight